Function

 ultrarag run examples/hybrid_search.yaml

-UR-2.0 is fully compatible with the OpenAI API interface specification, so any embedding model that conforms to this API can be integrated without extra adapters or code changes.
-The example below shows how to deploy a local embedding model with vLLM.
+UltraRAG is fully compatible with the OpenAI API interface specification, so any Embedding model that conforms to this interface standard can be directly accessed without additional adaptation or code modification.

-Launch the model (using Qwen3-Embedding-0.6B as an example):
+Execute the following command to deploy the model (taking Qwen3-Embedding-0.6B as an example):

 --served-model-name qwen-embedding \